-All reports of unresolved, severe, or persistent harassment, intimidation, or bullying of a student will be investigated with reasonable promptness.
+All reports of unresolved, severe, or persistent harassment, intimidation, or bullying will be investigated with reasonable promptness.
 Any student may have a trusted adult with them throughout the report and investigation process.

 - a.
-Upon receipt of the Incident Reporting Form that alleges unresolved, severe, or persistent harassment, intimidation or bullying of a student, the school or district designee will begin the investigation.
+Upon receipt of the Incident Reporting Form that alleges unresolved, severe, or persistent harassment, intimidation or bullying, the school or district designee will begin the investigation.
 If there is potential for clear and immediate physical harm to the complainant, the district will immediately contact law enforcement and inform the parent/guardian. - b.
-During the course of the investigation, the district will take reasonable measures to ensure that no further incidents of harassment, intimidation, or bullying occur between the complainant, targeted student, and or the alleged aggressor.
+During the course of the investigation, the district will take reasonable measures to ensure that no further incidents of harassment, intimidation, or bullying occur between the complainant and the alleged aggressor.
 If necessary, the district will implement a safety plan for the student(s) involved.
-The plan may include changing seating arrangements for the complainant, targeted student and/or the alleged aggressor in the classroom, at lunch, or on the bus; identifying a staff member who will act as a safe person for the complainant; altering the alleged aggressor's schedule and access to the complainant, and other measures.
+The plan may include changing seating arrangements for the complainant and/or the alleged aggressor in the classroom, at lunch, or on the bus; identifying a staff member who will act as a safe person for the complainant; altering the alleged aggressor's schedule and access to the complainant, and other measures.